mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

 ![](../imgs/cs188_multi_agent_utilities.png)

+Each player has its own value of terminal node, and will optimize for their own outcome.
+Minimax , we kind of have that too.
+The maximizer had the number that we were showing, and the minimizer had the negative of that number.
+So there were actually 2 numbers sitting there, but it was the negative of each other, so we only showed one.
+Minimax is a special case of this where we just collapse those 2 opposite numbers into one number that we display.

 The leaf utilities are now written as pairs (U<sub>A</sub> , U<sub>B</sub>, U<sub>C</sub> ).
 In this generalized setting, A seeks to maximize U<sub>A</sub>, the first component, while B seeks to maximize U<sub>B</sub> , the second component.

 In above example , the leftmost green node should be:  ***(1,6,6)***

+Different things can emerge here, though these numbers are not just complementary to each other.
+In the left sub tree, blue prefer to 6, can they make that happen?
+What will green do ?
+Green will choose the (1,6,6), which will happen that blue also gets 6 and gets what they want.
+So what have herer is actually a collaboration between blue and green.

 <h2 id="ceba282b7418b7f199798b645e1cba56"></h2>